AJCJ1/phantomsbookmarkproject/README.md

 - day/night mode.
 - **more work on WebGL graphic.**

-Thanks for taking the time to read this Technical Design Document.
+Thanks for taking the time to read this.

-It was made by Arnold Cubici-Jones.

-You can contact him here:
+You can contact me here with any questions:

 Emails: